The Abstract Art of Resource Estimation

 Compared to the 2013 mineral resource estimate, the most recent estimate dated July 2016 reported an increase of ~60% in the Measured category to 1.9 million ounces plus an ~5% increase in the Measured and Indicated to 9.1 million ounces, (Table 1).

 But that’s not the whole story.
 The maximum recorded grade from the ~79,700 drill samples used in the 2013 resource was >16,550 grams per tonne; however, the average grade was only 2.5-2.6 grams per tonne and the coefficient of variation (CV), which would be considered extreme at 5, was ~27, (Table 2).

 [The coefficient of variation (CV) is the ratio of the standard deviation to the average of the assay results.
 In this case, 69.54/2.57 = 27.
 The higher the CV, the more variable and erratic the distribution of the mineralization is, the more difficult it is to model.]

 Due to the high degree of variability, the resource at VOK is clearly driven by the top percentile of the grade (>99.5th percentile or >85 g/t Au).
-Based on the results from the bulk tonnage sample, we calculate that ~85% of the gold must reside within only 0.5% of the estimated tonnage.
+Based on the results from the bulk tonnage sample, we calculate that ~85% of the gold must reside within a much small proportion of the estimated tonnage.

 A colleague has likened the gold mineralization at VOK to raisin bread: slice it too thin (low throughput rate), and you might not get any raisins (gold).
 To avoid missing out on extracting enough ounces, the underground throughput rate for the VOK deposit is fairly high (2,700 tonnes per day) and may get even higher (+40%, 3,800 tonnes per day).
 Although the bigger the slice, the higher the probability one will get a raisin, this comes at a cost with more dilution.